Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

     - Your own gateway IP Address (We use this to connect in our ACL with some privacy)
     - Subnet_B IPV4 CIDR (We are saying Subnet_C can send packages to SubNet_B)

+## ‼️ Important to notice

+- Notice the SubNet_C can send and receive packages from SubNet_B, but SubNet_B will not send or receive any of this packages.
+Because we configurate ACL-SubNet_B to just communicate with SubNet_A